 The City of Jackson has announced voting precinct changes and absentee voting details for 2021 Municipal Elections.
-Click here for the latest information.
+Click here for City of Jackson 2021 Municipal Polling Places.

 In order to register to vote please complete the Mississippi Mail-In Voter Registration Application and submit it to the County Clerk.

 An Official Application must be completed, notarized, and submitted to the Municipal Clerks

 Office to receive the ballot and no later than instructions five (5) days before the election.

 Once the Ballot is received and completed before an “attesting witness”, it must be submitted

 and reach the registrar of your precinct no later than 5:00 pm on the day preceding the date

 of the election.
 You may return it through the mail or in-person but must be postmarked

 before Election Day, notarized, and sealed according to the instructions on the envelope.